Oil and gas should be part of COP28 talks as they're still needed: Sultan Al Jaber

 "If it is disruptive to the economy, if it is disruptive to sustainability, if it is disruptive to the well-being of the citizens here and there and elsewhere, it should be reconsidered," the prince explained.

-Energy security should remain a top priority for the world, which should focus on reducing emissions and not excluding various energy sources, the prince added.
+Energy security should remain a top priority for the world, which should focus on reducing emissions and not excluding various energy sources, the prince added.© WAM (Emirates News Agency) 2022